Photo Via: John Legend's Instagram

 Photo Via: Michelle Obama's Instagram

+Can you be completely honest about your feelings to your partner?
 I don't know about you, but when I'm feeling "less than" in a relationship and my partner asks how I am I automatically default to "I'm fine."
 It's so much easier to deny than it is to face the issues.
 It would be really healthy if I could say "Hey, I'm actually pissed or hurt or whatever because this happened."
 Say the words that describe how you feel, it's really hard but it will get easier.

-Manage Your Own Triggers
+Managing Your Own Triggers

+Managing your own triggers is your job.
 Oh, the triggers.
 This triggers me, that triggers me, everything triggers me.
 Your triggers are YOUR triggers.
 It's not your partner's job to manage your triggers.
 It's yours.
 We all have triggers.
 I suppose that some of them developed from childhood trauma, early friendships, and I'm sure we have all amassed a whole arsenal from past relationships.
 Remember that they are your problem and no one else's.
 How empowering and effective would it be to recognize your own trigger and create a resolution yourself.

 Photo via: Jessica Biel's Instagram